slint-ui/slint/api/rs/slint/mcu.md

 Typically, a graphical application in hosted environments has at least three different tasks:

- * Receive user input from operation system APIs.
+ * Receives user input from operation system APIs.
- * React to the input by performing application specific computations.
+ * Reacts to the input by performing application specific computations.
- * Render an updated user interface and presents it on the screen using device-independent operating system APIs.
+ * Renders an updated user interface and presents it on the screen using device-independent operating system APIs.

 The operating system provides an event loop to connect and schedule these tasks.
 Slint implements the task of receiving user input and forwarding it to the user interface layer, and rendering the user interface to the screen.

 In bare metal environments it's your responsibility to substitute and connect functionality that's otherwise provided by the operating system:

- * Select crates that initialize the chips that operate peripherals, such as a touch input or display controller.
+ * Select crates that allow you to initialize the chips that operate peripherals, such as a touch input or display controller.
-   If there are no crates, you may have to develop your own drivers.
+   If there are no crates, you may have to to develop your own drivers.
- * Drive the event loop by querying peripherals for input, forwarding that input into computational modules of your application and instructing Slint to render the user interface.
+ * Drive the event loop yourself by querying peripherals for input, forwarding that input into computational modules of your application and instructing Slint to render the user interface.

-In Slint, the two primary APIs you need are the [`slint::platform::Platform`] trait and the [`slint::Window`] struct.
+In Slint, the two primary APIs you need to use to accomplish these tasks are the [`slint::platform::Platform`] trait and the [`slint::Window`] struct.
 In the following sections we're going to cover how to use them and how they integrate into your event loop.

 ### The `Platform` Trait

 The [`slint::platform::Platform`] trait defines the interface between Slint and platform APIs typically provided by operating and windowing systems.

-You need to write a minimal implementation of this trait and call [`slint::platform::set_platform`] before constructing your Slint application.
+You need to provide a minimal implementation of this trait and call [`slint::platform::set_platform`] before constructing your Slint application.

 This minimal implementation needs to cover two functions:

- * `fn create_window_adapter(&self) -> Result<Rc<dyn WindowAdapter + 'static>, PlatformError>;`: This function returns an implementation of the `WindowAdapter` trait that will be associated with the Slint components you create.
-Slint has a convenience struct [`slint::platform::software_renderer::MinimalSoftwareWindow`] that implements this trait.
+ * `fn create_window_adapter(&self) -> Result<Rc<dyn WindowAdapter + 'static>, PlatformError>;`: Implement this function to return an implementation of the `WindowAdapter` trait that will be associated with the Slint components you create.
+We provide a convenience struct [`slint::platform::software_renderer::MinimalSoftwareWindow`] that implements this trait.
  * `fn duration_since_start(&self) -> Duration`: For animations in `.slint` design files to change properties correctly, Slint needs to know how much time has elapsed between two rendered frames.
-In a bare metal environment you need to have a source of time.
-Often the HAL crate of your device includes a system timer API, which you can query in your implementation.
+In a bare metal environment you need to provide a source of time.
+Often the HAL crate of your device provides a system timer API for this, which you can query in your impementation.

 You may override more functions of this trait, for example to handle debug output, to delegate the event loop, or to deliver events in multi-threaded environments.